farlee2121/DevEssentialsBlog/content/posts/2021-10-15-State-Machines-and-Interpreters-are-Equivalent.md

 - State Machines
 - Theory
 - Interpreters
+title: State Machines and Interpreters are Equivalent
 ---

-# State Machines and Interpreters are Equivalent

 Scott Wlaschin wrote a [delightful series on dependency injection patterns](https://fsharpforfunandprofit.com/posts/dependencies/).
 [Part 4](https://fsharpforfunandprofit.com/posts/dependencies-4/) covers the Interpreter pattern.
 Interestingly, my main takeaway was that Interpreter is really the same as State Machine.